-In addition to classic intelligence studies, we will review aspects of Cybersecurity & Cyber intelligence.
+In addition to classic intelligence studies, we will review Cybersecurity & Cyber intelligence aspects.

 1. Basic concepts of national intelligence organizations